stequald/KeyTree/README.md

 #### How to use

-Input parameters can be in hex or base58.The following are some examples:
+Input parameters can be in hex or base58.
+Examples below.

 ###### Given Seed and Chain will print Child Extended Keys:
     $./kt -seed 000102030405060708090a0b0c0d0e0f -chain "m/0'/0"